ram-sriram/Viewers/README.md

 ### Community & Experience

-The OHIF Viewer is a collaborative effort that has served as the basis for many active, production, and FDA Cleared medical imaging viewers.
+The Cure Assist is a collaborative effort that has served as the basis for many active, production, and FDA Cleared medical imaging viewers.
 It benefits from our extensive community's collective experience, and from the sponsored contributions of individuals, research groups, and commercial organizations.